structured-query-language/structured-query-language.github.io/ASOF-and-MATCH_CONDITION-join.md

 ## Windowing Alternative

-Standard SQL can implement this kind of join, but you need to use an `effectivity` table using a windowing function as following:
+Standard SQL can implement this kind of join, but you need to use an `effectivity` aka `state` table using a windowing function as following:

 ```sql
 with stock_price_effectivity as (